ketsp8ce/linux-virtualization-walkthrough/arch/README.md

 ---

-## 🌀 Virtual machine Configuration
+## 🌀 Virtual Machine Configuration
-**Use the following screenshots as a guide.
-Click new, and configure the vm specs using these images as a guide.
+**Use the following screenshots as a reference.
+Click New, and configure the VM specifications using these images as a guide.
 If you have specific plans for your memory, disk space, processors etc feel free to change things.
-If you are unsure what all of this means, just copy the values shown in the images and this will give you a basic setup for learning arch.
+If you are unsure what all of this means, just copy the values shown in the images and this will give you a basic setup for learning arch.**

 ---